Glen Orchy, Glencoe and Loch Linnhe Loop, West Coast of the Scottish Highlands.

 - Glencoe to Bridge of Orchy

-Tip: Fill up your tank in Glencoe and make your way east towards The Meeting of Three Waters (which is a decent photo stop) and down to Bridge of Orchy.
+Tip: Fill up your tank in Glencoe, mount up and follow the route east towards The Meeting of Three Waters (which is a decent photo stop) and down to Bridge of Orchy.

 Stage 2 (24 mins)